COINtoolbox/ActSNClass/docs/learn_loop.rst

    :alt: Example of time domain output.

-.. warning:: At this point there is no canonical sample option implemented for the time domain module.
+.. warning:: At this point there is no `Canonical sample` option implemented for the time domain module.